ethteck/splat/docs/Segments.md

 **Description:**

 Hand-written Assembly, `hasm`, similar to `asm` except it will not overwrite any existing files.
+Useful when assembly has been manually edited.

 **Example:**